 Scanning Film with a Digital Camera

 At one time the measure of a good negative was the ease or difficulty it provided in making a paper print with an enlarger.
-Sadly the technology for creating analog prints from color reversal appear to have been lost forever.
 I still value a B&W negative that prints easily, but in most cases ease of scanning is even more important because the digital representation is the first and maybe only way that other people will see the photograph.

 Part of the intrigue of film is that any given piece of film contains a landscape of subtle detail.
 Part of the reason shooting film is such an odd choice is that for the most part, this detail is inaccessible.